Pages

 Treatment

-If frequent gout attacks persist despite changes in medications or diet, your doctor may prescribe certain drugs to prevent flare-ups.
-These include colchicine, Benemid® (probenecid) or Zyloprim® (allopurinol).
+In cases where frequent gout attacks persist despite medication and dietary changes, your doctor may prescribe certain drugs to prevent flare-ups.
+These may include colchicine, Benemid® (probenecid), or Zyloprim® (allopurinol).

 • What Conditions Affect Older Adults?